It was the bad hair day I didn’t see coming.

 As well as HRT, my doctor also suggested I start using Regaine or Rogaine in the U.S.

-Seriously, I gave her a sideways look because 1), that was for balding men and 2), did that stuff even work?
+Seriously, I gave her a sideways look because 1), that was for balding men, and 2), did that stuff even work?

 Apparently?
 It does.
 Not only did my doctor suggest I start using it, but that I commence immediately, don’t wait to see the derm, get started.
 Today!

 The upside of hair loss?
 Yes, for me, there was one.
+Such an optimist, always finding the silver lining.

 1. Minoxidil Foam (Regaine)